pcroch/find-movie/README.md

 The documents will come soon

-# Api description: An api to find mvoeis based to criteria
+# Api description: An api to find movies based to criteria

 ## I. General description